Brief Encounter

 Now, in retrospect, the obstacle to Laura’s vision, the figurative speck of dust in her eye, looks magnified.
 The hint of contempt she had felt toward her husband leaks out in other directions.
 At the pharmacy in Milford she describes “that awful Mrs. Leftwich… wearing one of the silliest hats I’ve ever seen.”
 In voice-over she speaks of “that idiot of a waitress” and Mary Norton’s “rich over-made-up cousin”, and she’s merciless toward Dolly Messiter, the “gossiping acquaintance” she’s “never particularly cared for” who interrupts her final farewell with Alec, even though the woman proves kind enough to let her sleep on the train and offers to walk her home.
 Laura and Alec bond over their disdain for the ladies’ orchestra cellist at the restaurant, who also plays organ at the cinema, but when Laura returns alone to the restaurant the woman no longer seems funny: “She looked pathetic, poor thing.”
 So habitual is her contempt that when she and Alec duck out of the cinema she’s certain that the usherette views them with similar contempt.
 Given how uncharitable she is to strangers and acquaintances, it wouldn’t be surprising if she reserved some of that contempt deep inside for her own husband.

 Brief Encounter opens with an express train rushing through a station.
-Does this shot merely set the stage, or does it also point to the two express trains that will bracket Laura’s history with Alec – the one that flings coal in her eye to bring them together, and the one that almost kills her when she intends suicide?
+This shot sets the stage, but it also points to the two express trains that will bracket Laura’s history with Alec – the one that flings coal in her eye to bring them together, and the one that almost kills her when she intends suicide.
 Both those trains stand for impediments in Laura’s vision: one that makes Alec look attractive, and one that makes her old life with Fred look unbearable.
-The reality behind both men differs from her perception, and the contrast between Alec and Fred is the structural core of the movie.
+The reality of both men differs from her perception, and the contrast between Alec and Fred is the center of the movie.

 One popular interpretation argues that Brief Encounter is a translation of homosexual experience into the socially acceptable terms of bourgeois heterosexual life.
 Noël Coward, who wrote the story and screenplay, was a famous gay playwright who felt it necessary to keep his sexuality private in mid-century England, and Laura’s situation, having to hide her true feelings while pretending to enjoy normal married life, even to sit alone in a park at night and answer a policeman, is parallel to the secret double lives of so many gays and lesbians.
 But this interpretation too gains strength when we combine it with a sinister view of Alec.
 Instead of being merely a call for sympathy, showing how difficult it is to be queer, Brief Encounter becomes a defining argument against the particular wrongs of a system that drives people to closet their sexuality.
 The exact problem, in England and many other societies, is not as simple as total repression – it’s that homosexuals are limited to passionate flings like Laura’s affair with Alec but denied the potential for intimate love that the stability of marriage offers her and Fred.